iihihiuh/yongqin.github.io/_pages/cv.md

 Education
 ======
 * Ph.D. candidate in Computer Engineering, University of Southern California
+* M.S. in Computer Engineering, University of Southern California, 2024
 * B.S. in Electrical Engineering, University of Washington, 2019

 Work experience